-Child Abuse and Neglect (CAN) is a global phenomenon and has many forms.
-Child neglect is the most common form observed.
-CAN are serious incidents with medicolegal implications for the caregivers.
-The recognition of CAN is still in its early stages in the Middle Eastern cultures such as in Oman where parental authority over children is traditionally sacrosanct.
-This case series presents nine serious incidents from a regional hospital in Oman that appears to fulfil the definition of child neglect.
-All cases presented were diagnosed by Suspected Child Abuse and Neglect (SCAN) team.
-This paper provides evidence that child neglect exists in Oman and had resulted in death of some children and led to significant physical, psychological and social sequelae in others.
-It also addresses risk factors and management recommendations.
-The article also highlights SCAN team experience along with the limitations of the current Child Protection Services (CPS) in Oman.
+Child abuse and neglect (CAN) is a global phenomenon that takes many forms, with child neglect being the most common.
+CAN comprises serious incidents with medicolegal implications for the caregivers.
+The recognition of CAN is still in its early stages in Middle Eastern cultures, including in Oman, where parental authority over children is traditionally sacrosanct.
+This case series presents nine serious incidents from a regional hospital in Oman from 2020–2021 that appear to fulfil the definition of child neglect.
+All cases were diagnosed by the Suspected Child Abuse and Neglect (SCAN) team.
+This article provides evidence that child neglect exists in Oman and has resulted in the death of some children while causing significant physical, psychological and social sequelae in others.
+It also addresses risk factors and provides recommendations for management.
+Furthermore, the experience of the SCAN team and limitations of the current Child Protection Services in Oman are highlighted.

-Keywords: Child Abuse; Child Neglect; Child Protection Services; Case Series; Oman
+Keywords: Child; Child Abuse; Child Protection; Case Series; Oman.